binhnguyennus/awesome-scalability/README.md

 A curated list of selected readings to illustrate Scalability, Availability, and Stability Design Patterns in Back-end Development.

 #### What if your backend went slow?
-> Understand your problems: performance problem (slow for a single user) or scalability problem (fast for a single user but slow under heavy load) by reviewing some [basic design principles](#principles).
+> Understand your problems: performance problem (slow for a single user) or scalability problem (fast for a single user but slow under heavy load) by reviewing [design principles as well as best pratices](#principles).

 #### What if your backend went down?
 > "Even if you lose all one day, you can build all over again if you retain your calm!" - Thuan Pham, CTO at Uber Technologies Inc.